We all think we won’t be so unlucky to fall prey to the common online scams in Singapore.

 For companies, staff should call the telephone number of their counterparts to confirm the payment details.
 The staff should not disburse any money if they are in any doubt as to the legitimacy of the supplier or counterpart.

 Thus, whether you’re doing online shopping or swiping on your favourite dating app, you should always have the above common online scams in Singapore at the back of your mind.
-Doing this will make you more cautious, thereby making it much harder for you to fall prey to such online scams in the future.
+Doing this will make you more cautious, thereby making it much harder for you to fall prey to such frequent internet scams in the future.